rasmus-kirk/halo/documents/thesis/05-arith/06-trace.md

 - Before the third case, we have syntactic sugar for querying the gate that outputs the wire i.e. $\gpair{g}{\abst{y}} \in \abst{f}(s)$.
 - The third case checks if the gate has any unresolved input wires, if so it pushes them to the stack.
 - The last case implies there are no unresolved input wires, yet the output wire is still unresolved.
 Thus we compute it via $\updatev$, call the continuation, then pop the stack.
 - Notice that the continuation only gets called when the top of the stack is a newly resolved wire, or if the stack is empty.
+This is essential for the continuation that we will define later.

 \begin{definition}[Resolve contributes to initial state] Resolve contributes to the least element of $S$ with the following function.